 Many people with STIs don't have any symptoms.
-If you're sexually active, or you're considering having sex with a new partner, it’s important to know your STI status in order to protect yourself and sexual partners.
+If you're sexually active, or you're considering having sex with a new partner, it’s important to know your STI status so you can receive treatment as well as protect sexual partners.
 Testing is especially important if you've had unprotected sexual contact, or if you find out a sexual partners has an STI.

-You can speak with a sexual health nurse at Cornell Health about recommended testing based on your risk factors.
+You can speak with a sexual health nurse at Cornell Health about recommended testing based on your risk factors (see "appointments" below).
 For more information, refer to the Centers for Disease Control & Prevention (CDC) and Planned Parenthood for testing recommendations.